mlflow/mlflow/docs/source/llms/deployments/guides/index.rst

-Getting Started with the MLflow Deployments Server
+Getting Started with MLflow Deployments for LLMs
 ==================================================

 MLflow provides a robust framework for deploying and managing machine learning models.
 In this tutorial, we will explore how to set up an